-WIESNZ16 has five NZ DRGs, these are: A39W, C03W, F03M, J11W and O66T.
+WIESNZ17 has six NZ DRGs, these are: A39W, C03W, F03M, J11W, O66T and R64W.
 While C03W and J11W are assigned only to events excluded from casemix funding a DRG assignment was still needed for identification within the outpatient event sets.

-A39W Pelvic Evisceration or Cytoreduction Procedures
+A39W Pelvic Evisceration Procedures

 Refer to 4.2.2

-The pseudomyxoma peritonei procedures were reviewed and their cost profiles compared with those of pelvic exenteration surgery.
-There was sufficient comparability that it was decided to map both these types of surgery to their own procedure-based New Zealand-specific DRG A39W Pelvic Evisceration or Cytoreduction Procedures.
+This year the peritonectomy procedures were reviewed and their cost profiles compared with those of pelvic exenteration surgery.
+It was found that peritonectomy events had a different cost profile to the pelvic exenteration events, therefore, peritonectomy events have been removed from NZ specific DRG A39W in WIESNZ17.
+The NZ specific DRG A39W was created in WIESNZ16 however it has been revised in WIESNZ17 to include pelvic exenteration events only, with an expanded definition to include male events.

 C03W Same Day Ophthalmology Injections of Therapeutic Agents

 Refer to 5.2.38